top of page

 Step 4: Install power switch and wires in Layer 3

-Use M3 40mm bolts to attach layers 3, 4, 5, & 6 together.
+Use M3 16mm bolts to attach layers 3, 5, & 6 together.
+Layer 4 and 7 are no longer part of the core.
 Then connect the relevant wires.
 Video

-Step 6: Install base, access door, shell, battery door, LEDs, buttons, name plate, and top cover
+Step 6: Install battery base, MP3 base (Optional), MP3 drawer (Optional), shell, charging cable door, LEDs, buttons, name plates, and top cover

-Use M3 14 mm bolts to attach the access door, base, battery door and top cover.
+Use M3 16 mm bolts to attach the charging cable door and top cover.

 Video